marmarelis/rolling-quantiles/README.md

 * Simple, clean, intuitive interface.
 * Supports streaming data or bulk processing.
-* Python 3 bindings for a compact library written in pure C.
+* Python 3 bindings for a lean library written in pure C.

 ### A Quick Tour